Dashboards

 Urbero ships four home pages, one per audience.
 The system picks the right one based on your role when you sign in.

-/dashboard — brokerage owners, admins, and agents.
-The operational home page for everyone running a brokerage./admin — super-admins.
-A platform-wide overview that ignores brokerage boundaries./landlord-dashboard — landlord admins and landlord viewers.
-A read-only summary of the portfolios they're tied to./dashboard is the page you'll open first every morning.
-It's divided into rows; each row is a coherent group of tiles or a single wide widget.
+/dashboard— brokerage owners, admins, and agents.
+The operational home page for everyone running a brokerage./admin— super-admins.
+A platform-wide overview that ignores brokerage boundaries./landlord-dashboard— landlord admins and landlord viewers.
+A read-only summary of the portfolios they're tied to.- Photographer home — photographers.
+A stripped-down page anchored on the shoot queue.

 Default rows, in reading order: